Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us22/04.tests-and-implementation/Readme.md

 ## 4. Tests

-**Test 1:** Check if a valid entry can be successfully added to the to-do list repository.
+**Test 1:** Check if a valid entry can be successfully added to Agenda list repository.

 	@Test
     public void testAddEntry_ValidEntry_SuccessfullyAdded() {